 Landing Blind with a Crippled F-14

-During a mission in the Persian Gulf, a VF-142 F-14 Tomcat lost its radome due to the latching mechanism failure at over 450 kts, and an altitude of 27,000 feet.
-During in-flight separation, the radome slammed into the canopy, and shattered the forward glass of the canopy windscreen.
-Forward visibility was restricted to a three inch hole in the left windscreen, as the rest of the forward glass was so badly cracked.
-In addition to the 3 inch visibility, screaming winds inside the cockpit, LCDR Joe Edwards realized while struggling to keep control of his wounded aircraft, that he has lost sight in his right eye.
+During a mission in the Persian Gulf, a VF-142 F-14 Tomcat lost its radome due to the latching mechanism failure at over 450kts, and an altitude of 27,000 feet.
+During in-flight separation, the radome slammed into the canopy and shattered the forward glass of the canopy windscreen.
+Forward visibility was restricted to a three-inch hole in the left windscreen, as the rest of the forward glass was badly cracked.
+In addition to the 3-inch visibility, and screaming winds inside the cockpit, LCDR Joe Edwards realized while struggling to keep control of his wounded aircraft, that he had lost sight in his right eye.

 .